 Of all the stay at home mom jobs out there, blogging was absolutely the one for me.
 It might be the right job for you too!

 (Or there are all those other jobs for stay at home moms I mentioned.
 Any one of them would work, and perhaps even be more guaranteed income than blogging.
-Check out this list of awesome jobs for stay at home moms here!)
+If you’re not looking for a “real job” check out this list of profitable hobbies for stay at home moms!)

 Learning how to make money as a stay at home mom was one the best choices I EVER made.
 I now feel like I have more say over our future – including over my children’s future.

 What are your best suggestions for how to make money as a stay at home mom?